dafallh85/SMR99/ROADMAP.md

 🚀 SMR99 Project Roadmap

-Project Description
+SMR99 is a BEP-20 utility token on Binance Smart Chain (BSC).

-“A vibrant collection of Korean pop culture 🌏✨ SMR99 is your gateway to a new era of expressive writing and fun chasing 🎭🔥”
+It focuses on community engagement, on-chain interactions, and transparent token operations with plans for future DeFi integrations.🎭🔥”

 # SMR99 – Official Roadmap
 # Period: 2026–2030